 Computer Teacher: Andrea Hoard

 GES is proud to be one of the many elementary schools in WCS hosting the WCS World Language Program.
-Registration for the fall 2019 semester of the WCS World Language Program will open in Monday, June 10, 2019 until Friday, August 9, 2019 at 3:00 PM.
+Please read the updated paragraph below regarding 2020 – 2021 registration.
 This is an option that is available, either before or after school.
 For more information about the program, please contact World Language Curriculum Specialist Christina Gilliland.

 June 4, 2020: Update from Christi Gilliand, (firstname.lastname@example.org), K-12 World Language Curriculum Specialist: